 An opportunity for students to combine academic theory with new, career-related experience in the HVAC field during the student's final quarter of school.
 At least 30 hours per week must be devoted to new tasks for a minimum of 360 hours during the quarter.
 Students will demonstrate new tasks and objectives related to HVAC and continue to apply advanced application of academic theory in the workplace.

-Prerequisite: Completion of all coursework with 2.0 GPA - Co-requisite: None
+Prerequisite: All Program Core Courses - Co-requisite: None

 INFORMATION TECHNOLOGY AND SECURITY (IT)

 IT 100 OPERATING SYSTEMS